Protect your Android against threats with Avast One

 Jailbreaking refers to removing software restrictions built into iOS devices such as iPhones and iPads.
 Before springing your Apple product out of software jail, consider this: Is jailbreaking safe?
 Is jailbreaking legal?
 One thing’s for sure, jailbreaking exposes your device to viruses and other security threats.
-So before playing your get out of jail card, shore up your phone with a strong antivirus app.
+So before playing your get out of jail card, shore up your phone with a strong antivirus and security app.

 This article contains:

 What about rooting?
 Is rooting a phone the same as jailbreaking a phone?
 In practice, yes.
 Rooting a phone gives unrestricted (root) access to the operating system.
 This is true for both Androids and iPhones.
 In practice, though, rooting is the term used for modifying Androids, while jailbreaking is the term used for iPhones.

 Jailbreaking means granting root access to an iOS device like an iPhone, and thus removing software restrictions that are intentionally put in place by Apple, the device manufacturer.